 Staying social with family and friends can help to boost your memory and brain power in a fun way.
 How?
 Well, social situations serve as little challenges for our everyday thinking.
 Having conversations causes us to think fast, stay focused, and work our neurons.
 Always look for chances to get out informally with friends.

-Going on Walks
+Go on Walks

 Follow Your Doctor’s Orders